Cal Broughton: Minneapolis and Saint Paul

 After being released by Detroit, Broughton finished the 1888 season playing in the Western League for the Minneapolis Millers and St. Paul Apostles.
 He appeared in 93 Western League games in 1888 and played in another 100 games for the Apostles in 1889.
 He compiled a .254 batting average in 1889.
 In June 1889, The Sporting Life praised Broughton's work with St. Paul's pitchers: "People have got so used to seeing Cal Broughton catch game after game without a skip that his fine work is often lost sight of.
 Where, oh where would some of St. Paul's pitchers be now if they hadn't had Cal's 'head' back of the plate?"
 The Saint Paul Daily Globe in 1889 said of Broughton: "Broughton is a great coach for a young pitcher, and it takes a pretty fleet-footed runner to steal second base on him.
 He refuses to get rattled under any circumstances, and is always a prince of good humor."
 Years later, the Globe wrote that Broughton had been "as good a catcher as the league had."
 Broughton also began the 1890 season playing for the Apostles.

 Seattle

 Late in the 1890 season, Broughton traveled to the west coast where he appeared in 16 games for the Seattle Hustlers of the Pacific Northwest League.
 Broughton played third base for Seattle, leading The Sporting Life to write that it "looks rather funny to see Cal Broughton playing any position except behind the bat, but he is putting up great third base play."
 The Seattle club finished in third place, but reportedly "made a remarkable showing since the addition of Broughton."

 Final seasons

 He returned to the St. Paul Apostles later in the 1890 season.
-Broughton concluded his professional baseball career playing for the Lowell, Massachusetts team in the New England League in 1891.
+Broughton concluded his professional baseball career playing for the Lowell, Massachusetts based Lowell Lowells team in the New England League in 1891.